EmilStenstrom/friendlybit/comments/2007-01-16-flash-only-vs-ajax-sites_comments.md

   comment_content: 'No offense, but this article is biased towards Flash.
 Flash is
     great technology, it''s just often misused.
 I agree that for standard websites, Flash is a no-no; however, for rich internet applications, Flash and Flex beat JavaScript any day.
-There''s a reason web applications like Buzzword (http://www.buzzword.com/) use Flash/Flex and not JavaScript: it''s just more effective for the job.
-All your negative comments toward Flash are basically nill when talking about RIAs.\n\nAccessibility:
+There''s a reason web applications like Buzzword (<a href="http://www.buzzword.com/)" rel="nofollow">http://www.buzzword.com/)</a> use Flash/Flex and not JavaScript:
-    When was the last time you saw a blind guy editing a photo on Picnik?\n\nSEO:
-    There isn''t really any content to search on a RIA.\n\nEase of content change:
-    This isn''t an issue because there is no content.
+    it''s just more effective for the job.
+All your negative comments toward Flash are basically nill when talking about RIAs.\n\nAccessibility: When was the last time you saw a blind guy editing a photo on Picnik?\n\nSEO: There isn''t really any content to search on a RIA.\n\nEase of content change: This isn''t an issue because there is no content.
 And I''d argue that making changes to an application are easier with Flex (Flash is a bit iffy).\n\nAlso, like some have said, Flash is clearly the only effective way to put video, sound, and other rich media on your website.
 So I believe you can''t compare Flash and Ajax, they are two completely different technologies that do two completely different things.'
   comment_date: '2008-04-20 20:15:55'
   comment_post_ID: '111'
   comment_type: null